songminkyu/likelihood-journal/mcp-server/docs/servers/1.punkpeye-awesome-mcp-servers/README.md

 - [automatalabs/mcp-server-playwright](https://github.com/Automata-Labs-team/MCP-Server-Playwright) 🐍 - An MCP server for browser automation using Playwright
 - [blackwhite084/playwright-plus-python-mcp](https://github.com/blackwhite084/playwright-plus-python-mcp) 🐍 - An MCP python server using Playwright for browser automation,more suitable for llm
 - [browserbase/mcp-server-browserbase](https://github.com/browserbase/mcp-server-browserbase) 🎖️ 📇 - Automate browser interactions in the cloud (e.g. web navigation, data extraction, form filling, and more)
-- [co-browser/browser-use-mcp-server](https://github.com/co-browser/browser-use-mcp-server) 🌐🔮 - browser-use packaged as an MCP server with SSE transport. includes a dockerfile to run chromium in docker + a vnc server.
 - [co-browser/browser-use-mcp-server](https://github.com/co-browser/browser-use-mcp-server) 🐍 - browser-use packaged as an MCP server with SSE transport. includes a dockerfile to run chromium in docker + a vnc server.
 - [executeautomation/playwright-mcp-server](https://github.com/executeautomation/mcp-playwright) 📇 - An MCP server using Playwright for browser automation and webscrapping
 - [eyalzh/browser-control-mcp](https://github.com/eyalzh/browser-control-mcp) 📇 🏠 - An MCP server paired with a browser extension that enables LLM clients to control the user's browser (Firefox).